nowsinus/devtiptop/wp-content/plugins/instagram-feed/README.txt

 If you'd like to display feed from more than one account, connect multiple accounts on the "Configure" tab and then add the user name in the shortcode: `[instagram-feed user="ANOTHER_USER_NAME"]`

-You can display as many different Instagram feeds as you like, on either the same page or on different pages, by just using the shortcode options below.
+You can display as many different Instagram feeds as you like, on either the same page or on different pages, by just using the shortcode options and the assigned feed ID below.
 For example:
-`[instagram-feed]`
+`[instagram-feed feed=1]`
+`[instagram-feed feed=2]`
-`[instagram-feed user="ANOTHER_USER_NAME"]`
+`[instagram-feed feed=3]`
-`[instagram-feed user="ANOTHER_USER_NAME, YET_ANOTHER_USER_NAME" num=4 cols=4 showfollow=false]`

 See the table below for a full list of available shortcode options:

-= Shortcode Options =
+= Customization Options =
 * **General Options**
-* **user** - An Instagram User Name (must have account connected) - Example: `[instagram-feed user=AN_INSTAGRAM_USER_NAME]`
-* **width** - The width of your Instagram feed.
-Any number - Example: `[instagram-feed width=50]`
-* **widthunit** - The unit of the width of your Instagram feed. 'px' or '%' - Example: `[instagram-feed widthunit=%]`
+* **width of feed** - The width of your Instagram feed.
-* **height** - The height of your Instagram feed.
-Any number - Example: `[instagram-feed height=250]`
-* **heightunit** - The unit of the height of your Instagram feed. 'px' or '%' - Example: `[instagram-feed heightunit=px]`
+* **height of feed** - The height of your Instagram feed.
-* **background** - The background color of the Instagram feed.
+* **background color** - The background color of the Instagram feed.
 Any hex color code - Example: `[instagram-feed background=#ffff00]`
-* **class** - Add a CSS class to the Instagram feed container - Example: `[instagram-feed class=feedOne]` *
+*
 * **Photo Options**
-* **sortby** - Sort the Instagram posts by Newest to Oldest (none) or Random (random) - Example: `[instagram-feed sortby=random]`
+* **sorting** - Sort the Instagram posts by Newest to Oldest (none) or Random (random)
-* **num** - The number of Instagram posts to display initially.
-Maximum is 33 - Example: `[instagram-feed num=10]`
+* **number of posts** - The number of Instagram posts to display initially.

-* **cols** - The number of columns in your Instagram feed.
-1 - 10 - Example: `[instagram-feed cols=5]`
-* **imageres** - The resolution/size of the Instagram photos. 'auto', full', 'medium' or 'thumb' - Example: `[instagram-feed imageres=full]`
-* **imagepadding** - The spacing around your Instagram photos - Example: `[instagram-feed imagepadding=10]`
-* **imagepaddingunit** - The unit of the padding in your Instagram feed. 'px' or '%' - Example: `[instagram-feed imagepaddingunit=px]`
-* **disablemobile** - Disable the mobile layout for your Instagram feed. 'true' or 'false' - Example: `[instagram-feed disablemobile=true]`
 *
+* **desktop columns** - The number of columns in your Instagram feed when displayed on desktop devices
+* **tablet columns** - The number of columns in your Instagram feed when displayed on tablet devices
+* **mobile columns** - The number of columns in your Instagram feed when displayed on mobile or phone devices *
+* **image spacing** - The spacing around your Instagram photos *
 * **Header Options**
-* **showheader** - Whether to show the Instagram feed Header. 'true' or 'false' - Example: `[instagram-feed showheader=false]`
+* **show header** - Whether to show the Instagram feed Header.
-* **showbio** - Whether to show the account's bio in the Instagram feed Header. 'true' or 'false' - Example: `[instagram-feed showbio=false]`
+* **show bio** - Whether to show the account's bio in the Instagram feed Header.
-* **custombio** - Custom Bio text for the Instagram feed Header - Example: `[instagram-feed custombio="My custom bio."]`
-* **customavatar** - URL of a custom Avatar for the header.
-Example: `[instagram-feed customavatar="https://my-site.com/avatar.jpg"]`
+* **custom avatar** - URL of a custom Avatar image for the header (use whatever image you want for your account).

-* **headercolor** - The color of the Instagram feed Header text.
-Any hex color code - Example: `[instagram-feed headercolor=#333]`
 *
+* **header color** - The color of the Instagram feed Header text.
+*
 * **'Load More' Button Options**
-* **showbutton** - Whether to show the 'Load More' button. 'true' or 'false' - Example: `[instagram-feed showbutton='false']`
+* **show load more button** - Whether to show the 'Load More' button.
-* **buttoncolor** - The background color of the button.
-Any hex color code - Example: `[instagram-feed buttoncolor=#000]`
+* **button color** - The background color of the button.
+Any hex color code
-* **buttontextcolor** - The text color of the button.
-Any hex color code - Example: `[instagram-feed buttontextcolor=#fff]`
+* **button text color** - The text color of the button.
-* **buttontext** - The text used for the button - Example: `[instagram-feed buttontext="Load More Photos"]` *
+* **button text** - The text used for the button - Example: "Load More Photos" *
 * **'Follow on Instagram' Button Options**
-* **showfollow** - Whether to show the 'Follow on Instagram' button. 'true' or 'false' - Example: `[instagram-feed showfollow=true]`
+* **show the follow button ** - Whether to show the 'Follow on Instagram' button.
-* **followcolor** - The background color of the 'Follow on Instagram' button.
-Any hex color code - Example: `[instagram-feed followcolor=#ff0000]`
+* **follow color** - The background color of the 'Follow on Instagram' button.
-* **followtextcolor** - The text color of the 'Follow on Instagram' button.
-Any hex color code - Example: `[instagram-feed followtextcolor=#fff]`
+* **follow text color** - The text color of the 'Follow on Instagram' button.
-* **followtext** - The text used for the 'Follow on Instagram' button - Example: `[instagram-feed followtext="Follow me"]`
+* **follow text** - The text used for the 'Follow on Instagram' button - Example: "Follow me"

-For more shortcode options, check out the [Pro version](http://smashballoon.com/instagram-feed/?utm_campaign=instagram-free-readme&utm_source=shortcode&utm_medium=shortcodepro 'Instagram Feed Pro').

 = Setting up the Free Instagram Feed WordPress Plugin =

 1) Once you've installed the Instagram Feed plugin click on the Instagram Feed item in your WordPress menu

-2) Click on the large blue Instagram button to log into your Instagram account and connect your Instagram account.
-If you're having trouble retrieving your Instagram information from Instagram then try using the Instagram button on [this page](https://smashballoon.com/instagram-feed/token/?utm_campaign=instagram-free-readme&utm_source=settingup&utm_medium=connectionproblem) instead.

-You can also display photos from other Instagram accounts by connecting additional Instagram accounts and adding the user name in the shortcode.

-3) Navigate to the Instagram Feed customize page to customize your Instagram feed.
+2) Follow the onboarding steps to connect an account and create your first feed.

+3) Customize your feed with tons of settings and options to display it just how you would like.

-4) Once you've customized your Instagram feed, click on the Display Your Feed tab to grab the [instagram-feed] shortcode.
+4) Once you've customized your Instagram feed, copy the [instagram-feed feed=1] shortcode.

-5) Copy the Instagram Feed shortcode and paste it into any page, post or widget where you want the Instagram feed to appear.
+5) Paste it into any page, post or widget where you want the Instagram feed to appear.
+Alternatively, use our handy block to add it to a page.

-6) You can paste the Instagram Feed shortcode directly into your page editor.

-7) You can use the default WordPress 'Text' widget to display your Instagram Feed in a sidebar or other widget area.
+6) You can use our handy Instagram Feed widget to display a feed in a sidebar or other widget area.

 == Frequently Asked Questions ==

 = Can I display multiple Instagram feeds on my site or on the same page? =

 Yep.
-You can display multiple Instagram feeds by using our built-in shortcode options, for example: `[instagram-feed user="smashballoon" cols=3]`.
-Be sure to connect the related Instagram account on the "Configure" tab.
+You can display multiple Instagram feeds by using our built-in feed creation tool, for example: `[instagram-feed feed=2]`.

 = Can I display photos from more than one Instagram account in one single feed? =

 Yep.
-You can add multiple user names from the connected accounts on the plugin's Settings page, or directly in the shortcode, separated by commas, like so: `[instagram-feed user="smashballoon, instagramfeed"]`.
+You can connect multiple accounts and include them as sources when creating a feed.

 = Does the plugin work with Instagram oEmbeds? =

+Yes.
 In version 2.5, support was added to allow the plugin to power your Instagram oEmbeds as official support for these is no longer available in WordPress core.
 Just connect your account on the oEmbeds settings page inside the plugin and we'll do the rest.
 No developer app or account required.

-= How do I find my Instagram Access Token and Instagram User ID =
+= How do I connect my Instagram account? =

 We've made it super easy.
-Simply click on the big blue button on the Instagram Feed Settings page and log into your Instagram account.
-The plugin will then ask if you'd like to connect the account and start using it in a feed.
+Just follow the steps outlined when onboarding and you will have a connected account with simple clicks.

 = My Instagram feed isn't displaying.
 Why not!? =

 There are a few common reasons for this:

 * **Your Access Token may not be valid.** Try clicking on the blue Instagram login button on the plugin's Settings page again and copy and paste the Instagram token it gives you into the plugin's Access Token field.
-* **The plugin's JavaScript file isn't being included in your page.** This is most likely because your WordPress theme is missing the WordPress [wp_footer](http://codex.wordpress.org/Function_Reference/wp_footer) function which is required for plugins to be able to add their JavaScript files to your page.
+* **The plugin's JavaScript file isn't included in your page.** This is most likely because your WordPress theme is missing the WordPress [wp_footer](http://codex.wordpress.org/Function_Reference/wp_footer) function which is required for plugins to be able to add their JavaScript files to your page.
 You can fix this by opening your theme's **footer.php** file and adding the following directly before the closing </body> tag: `<?php wp_footer(); ?>`
 * **Your website may contain a JavaScript error which is preventing JavaScript from running.** The plugin uses JavaScript to load the Instagram photos into your page and so needs JavaScript to be running in order to work.
 You would need to remove any existing JavaScript errors on your website for the plugin to be able to load in your feed.

 If you're still having an issue displaying your feed then please open a ticket in the [Support forum](http://wordpress.org/support/plugin/instagram-feed 'Instagram Feed Support Forum') with a link to the page where you're trying to display the Instagram feed and, if possible, a link to your Instagram account.